 Hitting comes naturally to toddlers at this developmental stage.
 While it’s easy for you to lose your cool, it would not solve the problem.
 You need to understand why toddlers resort to hitting (1).
 These could be a few reasons.

 - A way of expression: As toddlers cannot put their thoughts in words, they lack skills to express themselves.
-Therefore, they are unable to deal with challenges and emotions.
-Their inability to communicate and little control over their impulses lead to aggressive behavior in toddlers, which results in hitting.
+Therefore, they may struggle to manage big emotions.
+Their inability to communicate and immaturevcontrol over their impulses may lead to aggressive behavior in toddlers, which results in hitting.

 - Out of curiosity: Your toddler is knowing things around this age, and is curious to do and learn a lot.
 They want to experiment, like to repeat things after being strictly told not to do so, and want to see the effects of hitting.
 They are inquisitive to know why it is wrong to hit somebody.